rajesh-babu/titanium-scriptlets/README.md

 titanium-scriplets
 ==================

-It is used to have while working on the mobile app developement
+It's good to have while working on the mobile app developement